Caedendi/D2RMM-Color-Dye/README.md

 ## Screenshots

 To do.
-See [ColorDye](https://www.nexusmods.com/diablo2resurrected/mods/418) in the meantime.
+In the meantime, see [ColorDye](https://www.nexusmods.com/diablo2resurrected/mods/418).

 ## Changelog